-OK.
-And Anne, a little bit of a detail question here -- but do you have any thoughts or guidance you can offer about where the tax rate might shake out when -- with the combined entity?
-I mean, I know that's a tough question, but I mean, directionally, I would think it would be meaningfully lower than what you guys have reporting.
+: Okay.
+And, Anne, a little bit of a detail question here, but do you have any thoughts or guidance you can offer about where the tax rate might shake out with the combined entity?
+I know that's a tough question, but directionally, I would think it would be meaningfully lower than what you guys are reporting.
 Is that at least a fair way to look at it?

-Anne Lloyd: That's probably a fair way to look at it.
+: That's probably a fair way to look at it.
 But in all candor, Jack, that's probably not appropriate for us to speculate on that right now.
-We'll continue to look at that and refine it as we -- as we move closer to a closing.
+We'll continue to look at that and refine it as we move closer to a closing.